-SOS Fshatrat e Fëmijëve Kosovë plans to conduct periodic (3-5 years) independent external evaluations of implemented programmes.
-In this case, the external evaluation is foreseen to be conducted for the Support Center for Children and Families.
+SOS Fshatrat e Fëmijëve Kosovë have plan to do periodic (3-5 years) independent external evaluations of implemented programmes.

-An external evaluation company (evaluation team) is required to undertake the evaluation to ensure an independent, objective assessment of the program ́s results.
+An external evaluator company (evaluation team) is required to undertake the evaluation to ensure an independent, objective assessment of the program's results.

 The main aim of the external evaluation is to assess the relevance, coherence, effectiveness, efficiency, impact and sustainability of the program.
-External evaluation should also analyse the progress achieved by the program in empowering families to strengthen their capacity to protect and care for their children, and strengthens safety nets for vulnerable children and their families within the community in the region of Prishtina.
+External evaluation should also analyse the progress achieved by the program in empowering families to strengthen their capacity to protect and care for their children, and strengthens safety nets for vulnerable children and their families within the community in the region of Fushe Kosova.